greim/await.js/README.md

 # needs.js - For when you need things

 needs.js is multi-variable promises.
-It has no library dependencies and runs either in browsers or in node without any special configuration.
+It has no library dependencies and runs either in browsers or in node without any special configuration. **Old browser note**: you'll need some polyfill goodness to get it to work in browsers that don't support JavaScript 1.6, such as IE8.

 ## What are multi-variable promises.